codeboxrcodehub/comforterpdocs/docs/comfortaccounting/user-guide/settings-manager.md

 + **Bank Account Selection:** Input field to set the bank account for associating WooCommerce transactions.

 + **Insert New Customer as Client:** Checkbox to automatically add new WooCommerce customers as clients in the Vendors/Clients area.

+## Comfort Invoice ##
+The Comfort Invoice settings section is designed to manage the seamless synchronization between Comfort Invoice and Comfort Accounting.
+With configurable options, you can tailor the integration to align with your specific operational needs.

++ **Enable/Disable Comfort Invoice Integration:** Checkbox to activate or deactivate the integration.

++ **Agency Selection:** Input field to set an agency.
+This option is mandatory to associate Comfort Invoice transactions with a specific agency in the system.

++ **Associate Bank Account:** Checkbox to enable or disable the association of Comfort Invoice transactions with a specific bank account.

++ **Bank Account Selection:** Input field to set the bank account for associating Comfort Invoice transactions.

++ **Insert New Customer as Client:** Checkbox to automatically add new Comfort Invoice customers as clients in the Vendors/Clients area.

 ## Saving Changes ##
 After adjusting these settings, click the Save Changes button to activate your preferences.